 Building a Livable Indianapolis Through Transit

 Earlier this year, AARP Indiana worked closely with a diverse coalition to pass a transit referendum that provides a dedicated source of funding for the Indianapolis transit system.
-Jeff Miller, an Indianapolis City-County Council member who was involved in the effort, shares his insights about engaging elected officials in local advocacy work.
 Ellen Forthofer of IndyGo, the city's transit provider, will share her thoughts and both speakers will discuss their involvement in the work and how the funding will improve the transit system in the city and Marion County.
 Mandla Moyo will discuss best practices for involving, supporting and engaging elected leaders in local advocacy efforts.

 - Ellen Forthofer, Communications and Outreach Coordinator, IndyGo